 Kay Lea was diagnosed with a debilitating disease about 30 years ago, but that didn’t stop her.
 Her determination to beat whatever it was, kept her going.
 She would make doctor visits in Salt Lake City an outing, sometimes just for lunch.
 She would take road trips with her mother to see specialists.
 She would take a mini vacation with Ron to check in with the doctors.
 And when the doctors told her she didn’t have long to live, she would respond with “I want you to take in to account where I live, what I do for a living, and my determination, then you tell me how long I have to live”.
 They had no answer.
 They told her in August she only had a couple of weeks of life left, and that was two months ago.
 That lust for life, determination to live and infectious smile will be missed.

 Kay Lea was preceded in death by her parents, Dorothy and Ray Barker, and father Glen Stilson.
 She is survived by her husband Ron Weber, along with friends and family too numerous to mention, but they know who they are.
 Burial will be October 24, 2019 at 9:00 am, Aspen Hill Cemetery, with services to follow at 11:00 am at the Presbyterian Church of jackson Hole, 1251 South Park Loop Road, Jackson.
 Ron would request that in lieu of flowers, donations be made in Kay Lea’s name to the Presbyterian Church https://pcjh.org/donate/

-To send flowers to KayLea's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of KayLea Weber, please visit our floral store.